gboulant/todogo/doc/talks/talk01.rst

    The note of the task 3 can be edited in file:
    /home/guillaume/.config/galuma/todogo/sport/notes/201909073921949778.rst

-A text file is created in the sport context workspace with the task global id (GID) as base name.
-Todogo does not provide the function to edit this file, and you may choose your prefered editor to write the
+A text file is created in the sport context workspace with a base name created from the task global id (GID).
+Todogo does not provide the function to edit this file, and you may choose your prefered editor to write the content:
-content:

 .. code:: shell